yatendernitk/feather/README.md

   <!-- * Install Node.js dependencies with `cd assets && npm install` -->
   * Start Phoenix endpoint with `iex -S mix phx.server`

-checkout wiki for further information that how to use APIs.
+Checkout wiki page in github for information about how to use APIs

+Ready to run in production?
+Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Learn more

+  * for any query you can email me at yatener[dot]nitk[at]outlook[dot]com
-suggestions are welcome :)
+  * suggestions are welcome

-Thank you
+Thank You
+Yatender